Répertoire international de la presse musicale: Organization

 Founded in 1980 by H. Robert Cohen with the collaboration of Marcello Conati, Elvidio Surian, and Christoph-Helmut Mahling, RIPM is one of the four Répertoires (or "R" projects) established by the International Musicological Society (IMS) and the International Association of Music Libraries, Archives, and Documentation Centres (IAML); these include Le Répertoire international des sources musicales (RISM), Le Répertoire international de littérature musicale (RILM), and Le Répertoire international d’iconographie musicale (RIdIM).
-RIPM was established by these societies to address two problems: (1) the limited availability of the journals themselves, as most are found in very few libraries and in incomplete runs and/or poor physical condition, and (2) the difficulty in accessing content in a journal once a copy has been located.
+RIPM was established by these societies to address two problems: (1) the limited availability of the journals themselves, as most are found in very few libraries and in incomplete runs and/or poor physical condition, and (2) the difficulty in accessing the content in a journal once a copy has been located.

 RIPM profits from a network of scholars, librarians, and archivists in more than 20 countries and maintains an editorial headquarters in Baltimore, Maryland (the RIPM International Center).
 To collect and complete runs of journals, RIPM works with a network of partner and participating libraries in the United States and Europe.
 With only rare exceptions, RIPM makes available complete runs of music journals, many of which represent the only complete copy available anywhere.

-The RIPM and RILM Collaboration
+RIPM and RILM Collaboration

 Together RIPM and RILM provide access to two hundred and fifty years of music periodical literature and are designed to complement each other chronologically.

 Publications

 The RIPM Retrospective Index to Music Periodicals began as a print publication in 1988.
 Print publication of the Retrospective Index ceased in 2016, with 318 volumes published, but continues to be published in an online database.
-The original three-part publications — consisting of annotated tables of contents, keyword-in-context/author indexes, and introductory studies — generated much of the content of the now-online Retrospective Index to Music Periodicals.
-As of March 2022, 335 music journals have ben indexed with over 1.03 million annotated citations.
+The original three-part publications—consisting of annotated tables of contents, keyword-in-context/author indexes, and introductory studies— lgenerated much of the content of the now-online Retrospective Index to Music Periodicals.
+As of September 2025, 403 music journals have been indexed with over 1.20 million annotated citations.
 All RIPM indexing is done in the language of the original journal.

 RIPM Retrospective Index to Music Periodicals with Full Text is a searchable collection of digitized full-text journals indexed in the Retrospective Index.
-This archive contains complete runs of over 230 rare journals available online.
+This archive contains complete runs of 333 rare journals available online.

 RIPM Preservation Series is a searchable database of full-text journals that are not indexed like journals in the Retrospective Index.
-As of March 2022, the Preservation Series consists of 138 journals.
+As of September 2025, the Preservation Series consists of 154 journals.

 RIPM Jazz Periodicals is a searchable database of full-text jazz periodicals that includes full citations.
-As of March 2022, RIPM Jazz consists of 119 journals.
+As of September 2025, RIPM Jazz consists of 166 journals and some 432,000 citation records.

 All RIPM publications are updated regularly.
 See list of Music Periodicals Treated by RIPM for a complete inventory.

-Former Publication
+Former publication

 The journal Periodica Musica was published between 1983 and 2005.
-A full run of the journal is available on RIPM’s website.
+A full run of the journal is available on RIPM's website.